-The 2001 Program Year completes the City's sixth year as a CDBG entitlement community.
-While the City feels good about its efforts as an entitlement City, it also realizes there is still much to learn and it will be a continuing process.
-The City did its best to carry out the goals of the CDBG Program in accordance with its understanding of these goals, rules and regulations.
+The 2002 Program Year completes the City's seventh year as a CDBG entitlement community.
+The City did its best to carry out the goals of the CDBG Program in accordance with its understanding of Federal rules and regulations.
 The City pursued all the resources it indicated it would pursue and it worked hard to achieve the goals, objectives and priorities outlined in its Consolidated Plan.
 The City also did not hinder Consolidated Plan implementation by any action or willful inaction.
 The City also met timeliness requirements of HUD (24 CFR 570.902) for expending CDBG funds.
 To the best of its knowledge and ability, the City was consistent in its application of the CDBG Program and acted in a fair and impartial manner.

-On the 2000 Annual Community Assessment by HUD, the summary report states the following.
+On the 2001 Annual Community Assessment by HUD, the summary report states the following.
 "The City's overall performance is satisfactory and consistent with the requirements of the CDBG program.
 The Denver HUD Office of Community Planning and Development (CPD)... make the following findings: